mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 I believe that this tooling landscape with constantly shifting responsibilities and new lines in the sand is especially hardest for newcomers to the field.
 It's a pretty rough time to be taking your first steps into MLOps.

-I liken MLOps today to the state of modern web development where new tools are coming on the market all the time and there are about 300 different combinations of frameworks that you can use to build a simple *Hello World* webapp.
+I liken MLOps today to the state of modern web development, where new tools are coming on the market all the time and there are about 300 different combinations of frameworks that you can use to build a simple *Hello World* webapp.

 In these situations, my recommendation for newcomers is to:
 1. Engage more experienced individuals to help you consider the options, think through different tech, and be a sounding board for "dumb" questions.